Fiserv/banking-hub/docs/products.md

 ### Cleartouch® (coming soon)
 A multi-tenant, real-time platform well positioned for community banks and fintechs.
 -	Ideal for retail banking
--	Can provide a standalone general ledger as a system of record
+-	Provides a standalone general ledger as a system of record
 -	Exclusively for financial institutions processing in a hosted environment
 -	Features user-designed workflows, role-based functionality, cross-application reporting and more